awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 ## Considerations<a name="encryption-at-rest-considerations"></a>

 The following points should be considered when using AWS KMS encryption with Amazon ECR\.
-+ If you create your Amazon ECR repository with KMS encryption and you do not specify a KMS key, Amazon ECR uses an AWS managed key with the alias `aws/ecr` by default\.
++ If you create your Amazon ECR repository with KMS encryption and you do not specify a KMS key, Amazon ECR uses an managed key with the alias `aws/ecr` by default\.
 This KMS key is created in your account the first time that you create a repository with KMS encryption enabled\.
 + When you use KMS encryption with your own KMS key, the key must exist in the same Region as your repository\.
 + The grants that Amazon ECR creates on your behalf should not be revoked\.
 If you revoke the grant that gives Amazon ECR permission to use the AWS KMS keys in your account, Amazon ECR cannot access this data, encrypt new images pushed to the repository, or decrypt them when they are pulled\.
 When you revoke a grant for Amazon ECR, the change occurs immediately\.
 To revoke access rights, you should delete the repository rather than revoking the grant\.
 When a repository is deleted, Amazon ECR retires the grants on your behalf\.
 + There is a cost associated with using AWS KMS keys\.
 For more information, see [AWS Key Management Service pricing](http://aws.amazon.com/kms/pricing/)\.